 Completed Stream/River Habitat Sketch Sheet (FD 9000-4) or other datasheet to capture documentation required in FD 5312, as applicable

-Completed Habitat Assessment Field Sheet (FD 9000-5 or FD 9000-6)
+Completed Habitat Assessment Field Sheet (FD 9000-5) Methods

-Methods

 Complete the Physical/Chemical Characterization per FT 3001 and Habitat Assessment per FT 3100 or FT 3200, as appropriate for the water body in which you are sampling.
-Visually determine the substrates where algae will be collected within 0.5 m of the surface.
+Visually determine the substrate) where algae will be collected within 0.5 m of the surface.
 Targeted substrates include removable portions of vascular plants or mosses, snags, roots, leaf packs or mats, rock, and if present, the algal mats themselves.
 All sampled substrates are combined into a single, composite sample for a particular site.
-For sampling, target substrates in flow and sunlight conditions that are representative of the aquatic system being sampled.
+For sampling, target substrates in flow and sunlight conditions representative of the aquatic system being sampled.
 If algae are visible on a substrate, preferentially include that substrate for sampling, as opposed to sampling an adjacent substrate of the same type where algae are not visible.
 A thin film of algae (usually diatoms) may be present on some substrates, but not visible to the naked eye, although this algal film may feel somewhat slimy to the touch.
-If algae is not visible at a site, sample in areas where algae would be expected to grow (stable, “seasoned” substrates) in the top 0.5 m of the water column, where incident light is available.
+If algae are not visible at a site, sample in areas where algae would be expected to grow (stable, “seasoned” substrates) in the top 0.5 m of the water column, where incident light is available.
+Sample all removable habitats where periphyton growth is expected, such as snags, roots, leaf packs/mats, vascular plants/mosses, rock, and algal mats.
 Avoid depositional areas or substrates with excessive silt or sand.
-Do not sample the sediments.
-If algal mats are present, be sure to include aliquots from them in your collections.
+Do not dilute the algal sample with excess sediment or detritus If algal mats are present, be sure to include aliquots from them in your collections.
 If algal mats dominate the site (i.e. are present as a bloom), see FS 7240.

 Collect algae from approximately an 8-cm diameter area from each targeted substrate within a 100 m reach (in a stream) or 100 m diameter (in a wetland).
 After carefully removing (to avoid loss of algae) a measured amount of substrate (approximately an 8-cm diameter portion) from the water, place it into a jar containing 100 mL of site water.
 Using your fingers, rub algae from the substrate into the water, rinsing your fingers in the same jar.
 Agitate this slurry sufficiently to homogenize the aliquot.
 Then, using a pipette, transfer 4 mL of the slurry into the 50-mL tube.
-Collect a total of 10 of these aliquots from points spaced throughout the site, representing a cross-section of the kinds of algae expected to be present.
-Sample all removable habitats where periphyton growth is expected, such as snags, roots, leaf packs/mats, vascular plants/mosses, rock, and algal mats.
-If there are algal mat fragments in the slurry that cannot be transferred with the pipette, collect a 1-cm diameter portion by pinching with fingers and deposit into sample vial.
+Collect a total of 10 of these aliquots from points spaced throughout the site, representing the kinds of algae present.
+If there are algal mat fragments in the slurry that cannot be transferred with the pipette, collect a 1-cm length portion by pinching with fingers and deposit into sample vial.
 Apportion the 10 aliquots as equally as possible among productive substrates (as defined by the habitat assessment; see FT 3100) according to the following:

 1 productive substrate = 10 aliquots